SajidNoor5051/SajidNoor5051/README.md

 ---

 ## 🧑‍💻 About Me
-MD Sajid Mostafiz Noor — CS undergrad at BUET, Full Stack Developer.
+Hello!
+I am MD Sajid Mostafiz Noor — CS undergrad at BUET, Full Stack Developer.
 I build web apps and tools that solve real problems — from AI-powered study platforms to fantasy sports systems.
 I also do research, currently published in ACM IMWUT.

 - 🔭 Research interests: Applied AI, HCI, and Security